gcnaccount/pywallet/README.md

 Note that this software is not intended for production use.
-It should only be used as a secondary or tertiary generation method to compare against outputs made by other offline wallet generation tools, e.g., together with a downloaded copie of generation tools such as:
+It should only be used as a secondary or tertiary generation method to compare against outputs made by other offline wallet generation tools, e.g., together with a downloaded copies of generation tools such as:

 * https://iancoleman.github.io/bip39/ together with
 * https://www.ledgerwallet.com/support/bip39-standalone.html together with